 The management of the Company is responsible for establishing and maintaining adequate internal control over financial reporting.
 The Company's internal control system was designed to provide reasonable assurance to the Company's management and Board of Directors regarding the preparation and fair presentation of the financial statements.
 As of December 31, 2019, management assessed the effectiveness of the Company's internal control over financial reporting based on the criteria for effective internal control over financial reporting established in "Internal Control-Integrated Framework," issued by the Committee of Sponsoring Organizations ("COSO") of the Treadway Commission in 2013.
 This assessment included controls over the preparation of the schedules equivalent to the basic financial statements in accordance with the instructions for the Consolidated Financial Statements for Bank Holding Companies (Form FR Y-9C) to meet the reporting requirements of Section 112 of the Federal Deposit Insurance Corporation Improvement Act.
-Based on the assessment, management determined that there were no material weaknesses in the Company's internal control over financial reporting as of December 31, 2019.
+Based on the assessment, management determined that there were no material weaknesses in the Company's internal control over financial reporting and that the Company maintained effective internal control over financial reporting as of December 31, 2019.